 The Foundation supports a wide range of causes with a strong focus on MND research, care and initiatives that benefit those with disabling neurological conditions, as well as architecture and architectural visualisation initiatives.

 The Foundation has a strong link to architecture and supports initiatives based around the importance of our built environment, new technologies and design.
-The foundation will be announcing their involvement in some exciting new projects in the future including bursaries and grants.
+We will be announcing our involvement in some exciting new projects including bursaries and grants.